fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - *Enter the user name and password which you set in your Fledge configuration.*

-The *PI Web API* *OMF* plugin must be installed to allow the integration with Fledge, in this screen shot the 4th row shows the proper installation of the plugin:
+The *PI Web API* *OMF* plugin must be installed to allow the integration with Fledge, in this screenshot the 4th row shows the proper installation of the plugin:

 |img_001|